Project60/org.project60.sepa/tests/README.md

   * The `civix test` documentation mentions that the extension to be tested needs to be installed on the linked site, which will make civix automatically install it on the test DB as well before running the tests.
+    This is actually *not* the case for us: any tests that actually care about the installed state, will first purge any remnants of the previously installed extension, and then explictly install it as needed.

-    This is actually *not* the case for us: some of the tests will actually rely on the extension *not* being automatically installed.
-(Also, I believe the extension installation is actually broken in civix right now...)
-So make sure the linked site *doesn't* have the extension installed -- or hack civix to ignore it...
+    (This is necessary because some of the tests actually test the installation process itself; because there is no guarantee that the DB is in a consistent state that allows clean installation without an explicit purge; and last but not least, I believe the automatic extension installation is actually broken in civix right now...)

-    Note that "not installed" in this case means that it's not activated (marked as "installed") in the CiviCRM extension manager.
+    Note that "not installed" in this context means that it's not activated (marked as "installed") in the CiviCRM extension manager.
 The actual code however needs to be available in the extension folder, so the tests can activate it when necessary.

-    Also, to make CiviCRM find the code reliably, it may be necessary to put (or link) it into `civicrm/tools/extensions/`, rather than the explicitly configured extension folder that is used for extensions installed through the UI...
+    Also, to make CiviCRM find the code reliably, it may be necessary to put (or link) it into `civicrm/tools/extensions/`, rather than the explicitly configured extension folder that is used for extensions installed through the UI.
+(This is also the case for any other extensions that are activated on the linked site, and thus civix tries to auto-install on the test DB.)
+    Watch out, as failures in the auto-install can cause rather unhelpful error messages, which do not point to the actual problem...

 Now it should be possible to run test for individual classes with `civix test
 <classname>` (from the extension's root directory), or run all available tests